cubed-guy/ice/README.md

 ### Ownership

 Every pointer has an ownership bit.
-When true, it signifies that the pointer owns the data.
-This means that when the pointer dereferences the data or goes out of scope, the pointed data is deallocated.
+When true, the pointer owns the data.
+This means that when the pointer dereferences the data or goes out of scope, the pointed data gets deallocated.
 In these cases the ownership bit is set to false.

 Ownership can be only transferred from pointer to pointer, but cannot be copied.
-This is to avoid more than one pointer to own the same data.
-However, since size pointers don't store the shape data and will blindly assign to pointers along with the ownership bit allowing multiple pointers to own the same data.
-I don't intend to tackle this problem in the language (though it's quite complicated to achieve it), but rather recommend it to write for good code.
+This is to avoid more than one pointer to own the same data (though there exists a work around, but I won't discuss breaking my language here).

 ## Tuples

-A tuple is a sequence of items each with a different `declexp`.
-The syntax for this is to replace the last number of the `declexp` with a sequence of `declexps` enclosed in parentheses.
+A tuple is a sequence of items of different shapes.
+The syntax for this is to replace the last number of the shape with a sequence of shapes enclosed in parentheses.

 ```
 (2, 3)CherryAndBanana
 ```

-Since this is also a part of the `declexp` we can nest tuples.
+We can also nest tuples.

 ```
-([10]6, (2, 3))AppleBoxes_and_CherryAndBanana
+([10]6, (2, 3))Apples_and_CherryAndBanana
 ```

-Elements of a tuple can be accessed like in arrays but only literals are allowed (to make the language _faster_ and to assure the return type).
+Elements of a tuple can be accessed like in arrays but only literals are allowed (to make the language _faster_ and to assure the return shape _(not return type)_ during compile time).

 ## Assignments